Welcome from the President

 The board meets monthly, typically virtually or at the home of one of the board members.
 Interested homeowners are welcome to attend.
-Check the Events Calendar for the date, time, and location of the next meeting.
+Please contact the board for more information.

 Vantage Homes Association General Information

 The Vantage Homes Association, Inc. (VHA) is a non-profit corporation formed to provide for maintenance and preservation of common areas and to enforce architectural covenants and community rules on properties within the community.
 The basic legal documents establishing and governing VHA are the Articles of Incorporation and Declaration of Covenants, Conditions and Restrictions, created in 1971 by the original developers, and the Bylaws, adopted by the community in 1994.
 These documents are available on the Vantage Web Site Document Library.
 Every lot owner in the subdivision is a member of VHA by virtue of the master deeds governing our properties.
 In addition to the basic legal documents, VHA has a set of Community Rules and Architectural Guidelines, both enforceable under the basic legal documents.

 Each lot is subject to an annual fee to support the activities of VHA.
-This assessment is $65 per lot per year (as of 2017).
+This assessment is $70 per lot per year (as of 2022).
 Lots on Private Streets (“pipestems”) are assessed an additional annual fee of $24 for the Private Street Fund, providing maintenance of the private streets.
 The annual fees are billed in May.
 The Association employs standard reminders, late payment fees, and collection measures.
 You can now pay your annual assessment dues online.